-Arkansas State Parks Trip Ideas Park Crater of Diamonds Historic Washington State Park Devil's Den Petit Jean Village Creek DeGray Lake Resort Lake Dardanelle Crowley's Ridge Hobbs State Park Conservation Area Ozark Folk Center Mount Magazine Lake Fort Smith Lake Ouachita Pinnacle Mountain Moro Bay Bull Shoals - White River Davidsonville Millwood Mississippi River Cane Creek Cossatot River Daisy Jacksonport Logoly Mount Nebo Parkin Archeological White Oak Lake Woolly Hollow Lake Chicot Prairie Grove Battlefield Withrow Springs Delta Heritage Trail Lake Catherine Lake Frierson Lake Charles Powhatan Courthouse Conway Cemetery Hampson Museum Lake Poinsett Lower White River Museum Plantation Agriculture Museum Queen Wilhelmina Arkansas Post Museum Mammoth Spring Museum of Natural Resources Poison Spring [X] Plum Bayou Mounds [X] Louisiana Purchase Region Central Lower Delta Northwest North Central Southwest Upper Delta Park Activity Boating / Marinas Fishing Hiking Kayaking / Canoeing Mountain Biking Trail Type Day Hikes Mountain Biking Trail Difficulty Author Arkansas State Parks Staff Robin Gabe Ryan Smith Zoie Clift Amy Griffin Amy Griffin Meg Matthews Melissa Ray Date Published January 2025 October 2024 March 2023 October 2022 March 2021 January 2021 July 2020 June 2020 October 2016 March 2016 Pagination Previous page ‹ Previous Page 2 Hard Work and Sweat Mar 2016 ⁄ Robin Gabe Imagine a group of Indians sitting quietly under the shade of a tree, wiping sweat from their brow and calculating how many more trips they must make with their baskets to complete their newest mound.
-Going Prehistoric!
+Arkansas State Parks Trip Ideas Park Crater of Diamonds Historic Washington State Park Devil's Den Petit Jean Village Creek DeGray Lake Resort Lake Dardanelle Crowley's Ridge Hobbs State Park Conservation Area Ozark Folk Center Mount Magazine Pinnacle Mountain [X] Plum Bayou Mounds Lake Fort Smith Lake Ouachita Moro Bay Bull Shoals - White River Davidsonville Millwood Mississippi River Cane Creek Cossatot River Daisy Jacksonport Logoly Mount Nebo Parkin Archeological White Oak Lake Woolly Hollow Delta Heritage Trail Lake Catherine Lake Chicot Prairie Grove Battlefield Withrow Springs Lake Frierson [X] Louisiana Purchase Lake Charles Powhatan Courthouse Queen Wilhelmina Conway Cemetery Hampson Museum Lake Poinsett Lower White River Museum Plantation Agriculture Museum Arkansas Post Museum Mammoth Spring Museum of Natural Resources Poison Spring Region Central Lower Delta Northwest North Central Southwest Upper Delta Park Activity Boating / Marinas Fishing Hiking Kayaking / Canoeing Mountain Biking Trail Type Day Hikes Mountain Biking Trail Difficulty Author Arkansas State Parks Staff Robin Gabe Ryan Smith Zoie Clift Amy Griffin Amy Griffin Meg Matthews Melissa Ray Date Published January 2025 October 2024 March 2023 October 2022 March 2021 January 2021 July 2020 June 2020 October 2016 March 2016 Pagination Previous page ‹ Previous Page 2 Going Prehistoric!
 Mar 2016 ⁄ Arkansas State Parks Staff Come and see the archaeological wonders of the Plum Bayou Mounds where you can experience these actual events and see our own piece of prehistory.
-Instagram Worthy Views at Arkansas State Parks May 2025 ⁄ Arkansas State Parks Staff Looking for the perfect IG moments to capture this summer?
+Artifact Tales Mar 2016 ⁄ Robin Gabe Artifacts amaze me.
+It is a simple statement but every word is true.
+In certain cases, they are the only link that we have to past cultures.
+The American Indians that lived here are called the Plum Bayou Culture and they left clues to their way of life in the form of artifacts.
+5 Fun Facts About Plum Bayou Mounds Archeological State Park Dec 2025 ⁄ Amy Griffin A National Historic Landmark, the Plum Bayou Mounds site comprises one of the largest and most impressive archeological sites in the Lower Mississippi River Valley.
+Preserved here are Arkansas’s tallest American Indian mounds.
+Save Save Save Save Save Save Save Save Save Instagram Worthy Views at Arkansas State Parks Dec 2025 ⁄ Arkansas State Parks Staff Looking for the perfect IG moments to capture this summer?
 Across Arkansas’ state parks, you’ll find jaw-dropping views of the state’s diverse landscapes.
 Check out the following locations that are sure to beautify not only your feed but your memory bank too!
-5 Fun Facts About Plum Bayou Mounds Archeological State Park May 2025 ⁄ Amy Griffin A National Historic Landmark, the Plum Bayou Mounds site comprises one of the largest and most impressive archeological sites in the Lower Mississippi River Valley.
-Preserved here are Arkansas’s tallest American Indian mounds.
-Save Save Save Save Save Save Save Save Save Pagination Previous page ‹ Previous Page 2
+Pagination Previous page ‹ Previous Page 2

 Going Prehistoric!
 Mar 2016 ⁄ Arkansas State Parks Staff Come and see the archaeological wonders of the Plum Bayou Mounds where you can experience these actual events and see our own piece of prehistory.